i18next/i18next.com/pages/docs/options/index.md

-nsSeparator       | ':'                 | char to split namespace from key pluralSeparator   | '\_'                 | char to split plural from key contextSeparator  | '\_'                 | char to split context from key saveMissing       | false               | calls save missing key function on backend if key not found saveMissingTo     | 'fallback'          | 'current' or 'all' missingKeyHandler | false               | `function(lng, ns, key, fallbackValue) { }` used for custom  missing key handling (needs saveMissing set to true!) parseMissingKeyHandler | noop           | function(key) { // return value to display }
+nsSeparator       | ':'                 | char to split namespace from key pluralSeparator   | '\_'                 | char to split plural from key contextSeparator  | '\_'                 | char to split context from key simplifyPluralSuffix | true             | will use 'plural' as suffix for languages only having 1 plural form, setting it to false will suffix all with numbers saveMissing       | false               | calls save missing key function on backend if key not found saveMissingTo     | 'fallback'          | 'current' or 'all' missingKeyHandler | false               | `function(lng, ns, key, fallbackValue) { }` used for custom  missing key handling (needs saveMissing set to true!) parseMissingKeyHandler | noop           | function(key) { // return value to display }
 appendNamespaceToMissingKey | false     | appends namespace to missing key appendNamespaceToCIMode | false 		| prefixes the namespace to the string when using `cimode` postProcess       | false               | string or array of postProcessors to apply per default returnNull        | true                | allows null values as valid translation returnEmptyString | true                | allows empty string as valid translation